MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMCProductCategores.md

 - This attribute accepts only one value, which must come from the predefined Bing product taxonomy.
 - It is recommended that you use the most relevant category for your product.
 - You must use the value exactly as specified in the taxonomy list.
-- You must use the category’s full path. <br> “Baby and Nursery > Baby Activities > Swings” is valid <br> “Swings” or “Baby and Nursery” alone is invalid
+- You must use the categoryâ€™s full path. <br> â€œBaby and Nursery > Baby Activities > Swingsâ€ is valid <br> â€œSwingsâ€ or â€œBaby and Nurseryâ€ alone is invalid
 - IDs, instead of string values, are supported.

 ### Full list of taxonomy values